Why have lessons?

 Where will we go?

-Wildlife is never far away, and I took the pictures on this page just down the road at the London Wetland Centre.
+Wildlife is never far away.
+I live in Putney in south-west London, and I took the pictures on this page just down the road at the London Wetland Centre.
 I don't just focus on wildlife photography, though, so it should be easy to find a suitable venue within reasonable travelling distance.

 How much will it cost